 Tony Kieraldo is a freelance pianist, pen & ink artist, teacher, accompanist, composer and musical-director that lives in Hudson, NY.
 Tony has spent ten years freelancing as a musical-director for two non-profit children’s dance companies, National Dance Institute and Celebrate the Beat.
 He has recorded, performed, and toured internationally with various musical groups and performed genres of all kinds since 1998 including jazz, classical, rock, hip-hop, sufi, folk and avante garde.
 From 2010-2011, Tony was director/arranger/lead teacher for an American elementary school youth orchestral program based on the world renowned Venezuelan, El Sistema in Avon, Colorado.
 In 2014, Tony performed at the White House in Washington D.C. for first lady Michelle Obama and President Barack Obama as part of the President’s Council for Arts & Humanities called Turnaround Arts.
 At Kite's Nest, Tony has taught Re-Sound and Sound Studio.

-Kaya Weidman is a co-founder and co-director of Kite’s Nest, where she oversees all day-to-day operations, teaches classes, and runs the River City Garden.
+Kaya Weidman is a co-founder and the Executive Director of Kite’s Nest, where she oversees all day-to-day operations, administration, and organizational development, and runs the River City Garden.
 Kaya began living in Columbia County twelve years ago as a land steward and farmer, when she started a collectively-run CSA called Germantown Community Farm on land where she continues to live.
 After traveling throughout Mexico and the US teaching about radio production and transmission as a tool for organizing and empowerment, she co-founded the local community radio station, WGXC 90.7-FM, Hands-On Radio in 2008.
 Growing up, Kaya was supported to make choices about her own educational path, and she’s passionate about supporting young people in having the power to make choices about where and how they learn.
 At Kite's Nest, Kaya has taught Rising Up, Roots & Rebels, PB&J: Print, Broadcast & Journalism, Woodworking for Girls, Lens, Fork & Trowel, Winter Writer's Group, Status Update, the Social Justice Leadership Academy, and Math for Explorers.

 Sam Merrett is a mechanic, an engineer, a boat captain and an educator living in Hudson, NY.
 He runs Full Circle Fuels, and alternative fuel business; works as the engineer for Hudson Cruises, a local company that runs three commercial boats; and is currently working on a 68-foot steel sailboat, called the Apollonia, a project with future possibilities for local freight, environmental tourism, and education.
 Sam graduated from Oberlin College with a degree in Environmental Studies; he is also red cross CPR and First Aid certified, and ASA level 101 and 103 certified.
 Sam is a boating enthusiast, a parade enthusiast, and an all-around enthusiast for ambitious, seemingly-impossible collaborative projects.
 A founding member of the Hudson Sloop Club, Sam has worked as a lead educator for afterschool programming at the public school, and helps run the Hudson Sloop Club Camp 2015 & 2016 at Kite's Nest.